-PACE’s policy communication and media training programs build local capacity by expanding the roster of advocacy and policy champions and producing strong cadres of journalists who educate and motivate supporters.
+PACE’s policy communication and media training programs build local capacity by expanding the roster of advocacy and policy champions and strengthening the capacity of journalists who educate and motivate supporters.

 Empower regional institutions, individuals, and local partners with the skills to effectively mobilize communities and reach policymakers.